l3uddz/traktarr/README.md

 },
 ```

+#### Private Lists

 Private lists can be added in two ways:

-1. If there is only one authenticated user to Traktarr, you can add
-the private list just like any other public list:
+1. If there is only one authenticated user, you can add the private list just like any other public list:

 ```json
 "automatic": {